TIBCOguillonapa/studioutils/README.md

 ### Executing the Script

-After you have downloaded the script into the desired location in your machine, and configured the script's variables, you will need to make the script executable.
+After you have cloned the repository and followed the steps above, you will need to make the script executable.
 To do so, run:

 ```
-chmod +x studioutils.sh
+chmod +x /<path-to-studioutils>/scripts/studioutils.sh
 ```

 After that, you will need to make sure that the script is located in a directory that is part of your path.
 For this, I suggest creating a symbolic link in a directory that is already part of your path.
 For example, you can create the link in `/usr/local/bin` or `$HOME/bin` if you have your own directory for scripts.
-To create the link you need the following (assuming you placed the script in a folder named `Scripts`).
+To create the link you need the following.

 ```
-ln -s ~/Scripts/studioutils.sh /usr/local/bin/studioutils
+ln -s /<path-to-studioutils>/scripts/studioutils.sh /usr/local/bin/studioutils
 ```

 If you decide to put the symbolic link somewhere else, you will need to include that directory in your path.